 A school governor is on a mission to create a more culturally diverse recruitment scheme of volunteers to benefit students' education.

+As part of a national scheme, run by Inspiring Governance and the National Governance Association (NGA), a school governor from Wanborough is leading a campaign in Swindon to increase the number of people from ethnic minorities and younger age groups volunteering as school governors.
 Omar Mirza, who is a governor at Wanborough Primary School, stepped forward to support the 'Everyone on Board' campaign after learning that across England, just 4% school governors come from ethnic minorities, compared to around a third of pupils, whilst 10% school governors are aged under 40 with 1% aged under 30, according to the annual school governance survey 2017.
 There are an estimated quarter of a million school governors and trustees volunteering in state-funded schools in England, with one in 10 school governing positions vacant.

 For the campaign, Omar appeared alongside other governors in a short film to share his personal insight and experience on the value of having diverse people overseeing schools.
 Omar says that diversity is important to avoid collective blind spots, and to provide role models so young people can see someone like them and think ‘I can do that too.’